cloudvista/webdocs/README.md

 ## VDL to web-friendly form
-vista document library converson to web-friendly forms
+Vista document library converson to web-friendly forms using pandoc.

+Images are stored in external 'images' folder; styling is referenced to in styles.css file.